abgruszecki/think-with-feedback/codeforces-cots/flow_sig_points/out/patched_responses/exploded/577/response.md

 Wait, let's re-calculate:

-In the first sample, the edges and their contributions:

-Let me list all edges and their a_e:

-Edge between 1-3: the subtree of 3 has 1 (node 1's child is 3).
-The subtree under 3 includes 3, 2, 4,5,6,7.
-The universities in this subtree are 2,5,6.
-So a_e is 3.
-So contribution is min(3, 4-3=1) →1.

-Edge between 3-2: subtree of 2 has 1 university (2).
-Contribution min(1,3) →1.

-Edge between 3-7: subtree of 7 has 0.
-Contribution 0.

-Edge between 3-4: subtree of 4 has 2 universities (5 and 6).
-Contribution min(2,2) →2.

-Edge between 4-5: subtree of 5 has 1.
-Contribution 1.

-Edge between 4-6: subtree of 6 has 1.
-Contribution 1.

-Edge between 4-3's parent is 3, which is part of the subtree of 3.
-So that's the same as the edge between 3-4.
-Wait, the edges are undirected, but in the code, each edge is processed once (as a parent-child relationship).
-So the edge between 3 and 4 is considered as a child of 3 (so when 3 is processed, 4 is a child), or as a child of 4 (if 4 is processed first).
-But in the code, the root is 1.
-So the path is 1-3-4-5, 4-6, etc. So the edge between 3 and 4 is processed as part of 3's children, leading to 4.
-So when processing 3's child 4, the child_count is the count of 4's subtree, which is 2 (5 and 6).
-So the contribution is min(2,4-2=2) →2.
-So that edge contributes 2.

-Other edges:

-Edge between 4-5: contribution 1.

-Edge between 4-6: contribution 1.

-Edge between 3-2: 1.

-Edge between 1-3: contribution 1 (since a_e is 3, min(3,1) →1).

-Edge between 3-7: contribution 0.

-Edge between 3-4: contribution 2.

-Edge between 4-5: 1.

-Edge between 4-6:1.

-Total contributions sum:1 (1-3) +1 (3-2) +2 (3-4) +1 (4-5) +1 (4-6) = 1+1+2+1+1 =6.
-Which matches the sample output.
-So the code seems correct.

 So the code's approach is correct.

 Now, the code uses recursion.
 But for n up to 2e5, recursion in Python will hit the recursion limit (default is 1000).
 So this approach would cause a stack overflow for large trees (like a linear tree of 2e5 nodes).
 So, the code needs to be rewritten to use an iterative DFS (or BFS with post-order processing) to avoid stack overflows.